-Gallbladder Pain Relief in Omaha
+Gallbladder Pain Relief

 Your gallbladder is a small organ located underneath the liver.
 It is responsible for helping the body digest food.
 The gallbladder stores bile which is produced by the liver.
 The bile breaks down fats found in your food into usable vitamins and nutrients.